-With software development being such competitive industry to get in to - what information should you be including in your software developer CV?
+With software development being such a competitive industry to get in to - what information should you be including in your software developer CV?
+Here we will look at how to put together your software developer CV in order to secure your next role.

 Employers are looking for key skills that will be transferable to the role you are applying for as well as evidence of your enthusiasm, motivation and positive attitude.